 As it turns out, Singer's mother was overcome by Alzheimer's disease and apparently Singer decided not to end her life mainly because of the ethical value attributed by Singer's interest in his mother.
 The obvious question is, "What if someone is very ill and has no friends?
 Does that then mean such a person has no value?"
 That is precisely what it implies.
 Attempting to base "sound" ethics on subjective "wants" and "desires" and "interests" is about as weak a foundation as one could possibly hope for.

 With regard to ethics, Singer's premises and basic conclusions are logically flawed and the results lead to a "terrible thing" according to Singer's own words.
 It was truly a sad day when Princeton University hired Peter Singer as a professor.
 Princeton (first called the College of New Jersey) was founded by Presbyterians in 1746 in order to train Christian ministers.
 Now it trains students in the art of poorly justifying murder and bestiality.
 While Singer has a difficult time offering logical arguments for his views, William Lane Craig has outlined sound evidence and arguments that demonstrate objective moral values do exist and how this logically points to God's existence.
-Because society is embracing dehumanizing views on ethics and morality today, we see very little hope for a just and humane society in our time without a spiritual revival or spiritual intervention of some sort.
+The sad irony of "secular humanism" is that it produces a dehumanized society.
+Because society is increasingly embracing dehumanizing views on ethics and morality today, I believe that we see very little hope for a just and humane society in our time without a spiritual revival or spiritual intervention of some sort.